neureality/devops-exercise/README.md

 ## Introduction

 Hello,
-Your assignment is to create an environment that launches two instances in AWS, installs required packages on them and deployes a Kubernetes cluster with the dockers given.
+Your assignment is to create an environment that launches two instances in AWS, installs Kubernetes and deployes a cluster with a given image.

 You should be able to test your environment with a free-tier AWS account and recreate this with any other AWS account.